pyfar/gallery/docs/community/contributing.rst

 A reminder for the maintainers on how to deploy.

-- Commit all changes to develop
+- Commit all changes to develop.
-- Update HISTORY.rst in develop
+- Update HISTORY.rst in develop.
-- Merge develop into main
+- Merge develop into main.

 Switch to main to update the version::